chilopod43/CarND-Advanced-Lane-Lines/writeup.md

 The inputs of the function are the checkerboard object points (objpoints) and the distorted grid points (imgpoints).

 Using the calculated K, D matrix, I generate a checkerboard image with cv2.undistort.
-The test images(straight_lines1.jpg, test5.jpg) are as follows:
+The undistort image of checker board image(calibration1.png) are as follows:

 ![alt text][image1]